Government cheese: Distribution

+At the time of Ronald Reagan's signing of the Agriculture and Food Act of 1981, the federal cheese stockpile equaled more than 2 lb per capita.
+Government cheese was provided through the Temporary Emergency Food Assistance Program at no cost to recipients of welfare, food stamps, and Social Security, with no impact on food stamp eligibility or use.
+California was the first state to receive surplus inventory, a 3000000 lb lot.
+The first shipments of government cheese were frequently moldy.
+Government cheese subsidies were removed in the 1990s when the dairy market stabilized.

 Ingredients

-Like traditional processed American cheese, it consists of a variety of cheese types and other ingredients, such as emulsifiers, blended together, and may be made of any of Cheddar cheese, Colby cheese, cheese curd, or granular cheese.
+Government cheese is "pasteurized process American cheese", a term with a standard of identity.
+It is produced from a variety of cheese (cheddar cheese, Colby cheese, cheese curd, or granular cheese), made meltable using emulsifiers, and blended.
+Other ingredients specified in the standard of identity may be used.

 Nutritional value and flavor

 It has been argued that people in poverty, such as those entitled to government cheese, are more likely to become obese.
-Between 1988 and 1994, those individuals below the poverty line had an obesity rate of 29.2 percent.
+Between 1988 and 1994, people below the poverty line had an obesity rate of 29.2 percent.
 The Food Security Act of 1985 (the 1985 farm bill) attempted to reduce milk production, but has been labeled as a "hodgepodge of misdirected political compromise."